 How much vitamin B12 is too much?

 Because vitamin B12 is water-soluble, anything in excess of the body’s daily requirements isn’t absorbed and passes through us fairly quickly.

 For this reason, most resources say that there is no harm in consuming high doses.

 Interestingly though, doses of 2,000mcg (2 grams) are typical for treating people with vitamin B12 deficiency.

-A single serve of Zipfizz contains 2,500mcg (2.5 grams) of vitamin B12, 25% more than the dose used to treat people who have a health problem.
+A single-serve of Zipfizz contains 2,500mcg (2.5 grams) of vitamin B12, 25% more than the dose used to treat people who have a health problems.